Makes: 1 quart of cultured dairy

 Time: 10 minutes preps, 36 hours culturing (1 day and 12 hours)

 Timing is important.
 L. Reuteri takes 36 hours to ferment.
 It's best to start early in the morning or later in the evening.
-For example, if you start at 8:30 AM on Tuesday morning, fermentation will finish at 8:30 PM on Wednesday night.
-(If, on the other hand, you start at 2 PM on Tuesday, fermentation will finish 36 hours later, at 2 AM Thursday night.)
+Otherwise, if you start in the afternoon, for example, fermentation will finish 36 hours later, in the middle of the night.)

 - An appliance that can maintain a constant temperature of 100F for 36 hours, and which can ideally hold at least one 1-quart jar.
-Best two options are a sous-vide device or a yogurt maker with an adjustable temperature setting, a sous-vide, an Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F for 36 hours and hold at least one 1-quart jar).
+Best two options are a sous-vide device or a yogurt maker with an adjustable temperature setting.
+(Other options that might work are: Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F for 36 hours and hold at least one 1-quart jar).

 - A glass jar that can hold at least 1 quart of liquid.
-Make sure that your utensils (jar, bowl, spoons etc) are very clean.
+Make sure that your utensils (jar, spoons, etc) are very clean.